 For further details please call: 01582 460 457.
 Website: The Harpenden Trust – We are here to help the AL5 community | The Harpenden Trust

-Batford Methodist Church offers a local Warm Space with hot drinks including cuppa soups etc
+Batford Methodist Church offers a local Warm Space with hot drinks, biscuits, cuppa soups and rolls from the beginning of November.

 • Open on Fridays 10am - 1pm